dthacker9/OLUG-zabbix-install/README.md

  - Disk Space : 500GB

 Zabbix can run on less hardware resources.
 See the documentation.
+These instruction are assuming you are logged in as root.  --

-These instructions are intended for using Zabbix in a home lab.
+#These instructions are intended for using Zabbix in a home lab.
 You may want to make your server more secure than this.

----
-Test try one
-1. Apache
-2. Maria DB

 ---
  1. Install LAMP on Rocky Linux 8.6